croxton/Stash/README.md

 ### Version 2.4.4

-This is the development version of Stash.
-Test thoroughly before using in production.
+This is the latest stable version of Stash.

 * Requires: ExpressionEngine 2.4+